MainWP Support Updates

 MainWP Support

-As we go into the final quarter of 2020, I wanted to touch base with the support projects we’ve been working on and testing throughout the year.
-We’ve worked as a team tweaking our support system to handle better the larger number of users MainWP has gained this year.
+I wanted to touch base with the support projects we’ve been working on and testing throughout the year.
+We’ve worked as a team to tweak our support system, improving its ability to handle the larger number of users MainWP has gained this year.

 Many of the projects have been going on in the background as we ran through multiple A/B tests and workflows.